Kleissner/BitSnail/README.md

 You can go to https://bitnodes.earn.com/ and enter the target IP address and click on "Check Node".

+Note that is is only a quick check to see whether or not the peer accepts inbound connections at the time.
+Bitcoin clients are designed to make outgoing connections themselves; so blocking incoming ones of a peer is not completely isolating it.

 ## Compile

 You need [Go](https://golang.org/dl/) to compile the project.
 Before compilation you need to download the dependencies: